 Learning more about brain injury and what it can do to individuals and their families led me several years later to one of those life-changing, light-bulb moments: I realized that people with brain injury, who often face huge, involuntary changes in their lives, could benefit from writing down and exploring their thoughts and feelings about what was happening to them.
 With great good fortune, I was able to create and lead a journaling program for people with brain injury at a rehab hospital in Tucson, Ariz., where we then lived.
 This program lasted from late 2007 into early 2011, when Ken retired and we moved to Southern Indiana.
 At another rehab hospital there, I continued offering a journaling program for people with brain injury through 2016, as well as another one for family caregivers.
 Over the years, I have presented various journaling programs for state Brain Injury Association/ Alliance conferences, the National Guard Bureau and the Arizona National Guard, people with cancer, equine-facilitated therapeutic groups, Ivy Tech Community College, University of Southern Indiana, and elsewhere.

 In 2009, I wrote After Brain Injury: Telling Your Story, the acclaimed first (and so-far only) journaling book for people with brain injury.
 Around that same time, I realized how much the people in my groups had inspired me with their courage and honesty, and I determined to become the best journaling coach I could.
 That decision led me to the Center for Journal Therapy, where I became certified in Kathleen Adams’ Journal to the Self® program.
 While there, I learned I learned about Adams’ newly established program for certified journal facilitators and soon signed up.
 In 2011, I was certified.
 In the summer of 2017, I received a Transitions Designation from Leia Francisco, indicating that I successfully completed her program, Writing Through Transitions, and am permitted to offer programs based on it.

-Today, I present online and in-person journaling workshops under the umbrella of my principle program, A Living, Breathing Story: Journaling to Discover Your Empowered Self.
+Today, I present a variety of online and in-person journaling workshops under the umbrella of my principle program, A Living, Breathing Story: Journaling to Discover Your Empowered Self.
 I am also a faculty member of the online Therapeutic Writing Institute, write occasional columns for my local newspaper, and every now and then appear on a local lifestyle show to talk about journaling.
 (See Media for more on this.)